MaggieLi1111/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. What are the main differences between a stateful and a functional component?
+Stateful component handle component "lifecycle" in a special way and are used for heavy stateful components.
+Functional component are used for light stateless components, simply render JSX.

 2. When does a componentWillMount function be called?
-What about a componentWillUpdate?
+What about a componentWillUpdate? componentWillMount is called before the component renders in order to prepare for the first render. componentWillUpdate is called whenever we need to re-render and update state or props.

 3. Define stateful logic.
+Stateful logic is any code that uses the state, which is stored data that can be updated through events.

 4. What are the three step of creating a successful test?
 What is done in each phase?
+Arrange: renders a React element into a virtual Dom
+Act: query the DOM for a specific node by its text that we expect to see in the browser and simulate user interaction
+Assert: test if the component has been rendered correctly matched